-- On your phone, go to Samsung Health > Sleep and tap the More Button (three verticle dots icon.)
+- Go to Samsung Health > Sleep on your phone and tap the More Button (three verticle dots icon.)
 Choose Blood oxygen during sleep and toggle it on.

-- On your watch, go to Samsung Health and scroll down and tap Settings.
+- On your watch, go to Samsung Health, scroll down, and tap Settings.
 Under Measurement, toggle on Blood oxygen during sleep.

 #6 Set Heart Rate Measurement to continuous

-To detect snoring, your watch and Samsung Health look at your heart rate to first determine when you are actually sleeping and not just resting.
-Once it detects you are sleeping (any stage,) it starts tracking your sleep and looking for snoring sounds.
+To detect snoring, your watch and Samsung Health look at your heart rate to determine when you are sleeping and not just resting.
+Once it detects you are sleeping (at any stage), it starts tracking your sleep and looking for snoring sounds.

-- On your watch, go to Samsung Health and scroll down and tap Settings.
+- On your watch, go to Samsung Health, scroll down, and tap Settings.
 Under Measurement, tap Heart Rate and toggle on Measure continuously.

-Hopefully, you now see your sleep stage information along with any snoring reports!
+Hopefully, you will now see your sleep stage information and any snoring reports!

 If you set up snoring detection to record audio, tap the snoring tile to review the audio recordings.